 Since 1996, qualified St. Norbert students have participated in the for-credit U.N.
 Seminar in either New York City or Geneva where you can examine the United Nations and its importance in global power relationships.

 Your academic excellence in political science may earn you entrance into three academic honor societies: Delta Epsilon Sigma, Pi Sigma Alpha or Pi Gamma Mu.
-You can also apply for the need-based Jack Shea Endowed Scholarship as a political science student.

 St. Norbert College’s participation in American University’s Washington Semester offers you access to internships in politics, justice and environmental policy.
 Internships also are available through many regional employers and government offices, and through the college’s own Strategic Research Institute, a faculty-run social science research services firm.

-Steven Garza ’13, an international studies and political science double major, has the privilege of working at the White House as an intern in the Office of the Chief of Staff.
+Steven Garza ’13, an international studies and political science double major, had the privilege of working at the White House as an intern in the Office of the Chief of Staff.
 During Garza's time at St. Norbert, he has undertaken significant research in the area of Russian arms.
 His research has lead him to interviews with former U.S. diplomats and weapons experts, “It was really a unique opportunity to combine scholarship with an application to the real world and it gave me insights you might not be able to find in books,” says Garza.